How a Single-Pole Toggle Switch Works to Control a Light

 What is the difference between a single-pole toggle switch and 3 way switch wiring?

-A single-pole toggle switch controls a light from one location and has two terminals (plus a ground).
+A single-pole toggle switch controls a light from one location and has two main terminals (plus a grounding connection where required).
 It is a simple ON/OFF device.
-In contrast, 3 way switch wiring is used to control a light from two different locations.
-A 3-way switch has three terminals (plus a ground) and works in pairs to route power between the switches.
+In contrast, 3-way switch wiring is used to control a light from two different locations.
+A 3-way switch has three terminals (plus a grounding connection where needed) and works in pairs to route the ungrounded conductor between the switches.

 Does the National Electrical Code (NEC) require a neutral wire in a switch box?

-How do you know which is the line wire and which is the load wire?
+How do you know which is the line conductor and which is the load conductor?

 Why is a switch’s electrical rating important for a journeyman electrician to know?